Tookmund/ConwaysLife/README.md

 l - Clear the board
 w - Write board to file
 r - Read board from file
 n - Generate new random board
+s - Resize and Regenerate